shawnlawson/XAI-Visual-Guts/ML_PostMortem.md

 Despite an existing large number of open source datasets[^1], I felt it was best to capture my own data set for this project.
 Even if the public data sets are open source, how do I know whose data it really is?
 Who owns it?
 Did they give permission?
 Do the sources of the data even know they are data?
 For example, looking at pre-built neural nets (NN)[^2]: some have copyright information and some don't.
 Some are created from other artists' work without their knowledge.
 Theoretically, I can now create an nearly infinite number of paintings in the likeness of another artist's style using NN.
 Is this acceptable?
 Should the artist receive royalties?

 Where data comes from has an incredible impact on the final NN as discovered and critiqued by Crawford and Paglen[^3].
-Moreover, insufficient data creates instances of experienced racism, like that of Joy Buolamwini who created the Algorithm Justice League[^4].
+Moreover, insufficient data creates instances of experienced racism, like that of Joy Buolamwini who created the Algorithmic Justice League[^4].

 A method to approach many issues and questions around _data_ is through D'Ignazio and Klein's concept of Data Feminism: